Yan-n/Class-Projects/Fireworks/README.txt

-/*Siyan Pu
- * Net id: spu
- * project 03
- * lab section: mw 12:30-1:45
- * "I did not collaborate with anyone on this assignment"   */

  This project is to run in Eclipse

  After you run the main class, you will see several buttons named different types of fireworks and several sliders to choose parameters.